-Seminar Leader: M.A.
-Fitzpatrick Hanly PhD RP
+Seminar Leaders: M.A.
+Fitzpatrick Hanly and S. Mann

 Patients often come to a psychoanalyst reporting that they are depressed or anxious.
 This course will review the many faceted psychoanalytic theorizing on depression and anxiety as affects, states, and agents in various pathologies.
 The course will have an emphasis on conceptual review, clinical formulation, and psychoanalytic technique.